 The decline of dental caries has been ascribed to several factors.
 Among all the factors, patient education plays a key role.
 The patient-related factors include oral hygiene maintenance, reduction in sugar consumption, effective use of fluorides, and routine oral checkup.
 Patients should be educated to perform regular tooth brushing with fluoridated toothpaste and dental flossing.
 As sugar consumption is one of the primary etiological factors for dental caries, it is necessary to evaluate the dietary habits of the patient.
-Patients should be advised to restrict the consumption of sugar-based snacks and drinks to re-establish the balance between demineralization and remineralization.
+Patients should be advised to restrict the consumption of sugar-based snacks and drinks to reestablish the balance between demineralization and remineralization.

 Pearls and Other Issues

 An excellent preventative regimen is one that optimizes protective factors and minimizes pathologic factors.
-It may be helpful to understand that the dental caries process is a continuum, from the first atomic-level of demineralization, through the initial enamel white spot, to eventual cavitation.
-The dynamic balance between demineralization and remineralization determines the result, whether it is oral health or dental disease.
+It may be helpful to understand that the dental caries process is a continuum, from the first atomic level of demineralization, through the initial enamel white spot, to eventual cavitation.
+The dynamic balance between demineralization and remineralization determines whether it is oral health or dental disease.
 Pathologic factors include inadequate professional dental care, insufficient plaque control, prolonged and frequent carbohydrate intake, reduced salivary flow, and dental defects.
 The protective factors include dental home care, appropriate mechanical plaque removal, limitation of fermentable carbohydrate exposure, fluoride exposure, and a preventive plan based on caries risk.

 Enhancing Healthcare Team Outcomes

 Many patients, particularly geriatric patients, often suffer from systemic ailments such as diabetes mellitus, hypertension, osteoporosis, neurodegenerative disorders, respiratory diseases, and rheumatoid arthritis.
 These ailments compromise the physical and mental ability of the individual, necessitating supportive care from caregivers.
 Various studies have proven the existence of a strong correlation between general and oral health.
-These ailments or medications used for the treatment of these ailments may cause caries, and xerostomia (as a side effect of the drug).
-Thus, the health professionals providing treatment for the systemic conditions affecting the individual should be aware of the impact of these conditions and medications on oral health and should refer the patient to the dentist if required.
+These ailments or medications used for the treatment of these ailments may cause caries and xerostomia (as a side effect of the drug).
+Thus, the healthcare providers providing treatment for the systemic conditions affecting the individual should be aware of the impact of these conditions and medications on oral health and should refer the patient to the dentist if required.